suthish777/global-summit/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank...
 I would like to express my gratitude to microverse for the training.
-Additionally, I would like to give proper recognition to Cindy Shin the author of the original design.
-Furthermore, credit is due to Pixels and Flaticons for providing the captivating images and icons, respectively. https://www.behance.net/gallery/29845175/CC-Global-Summit-2015
+Additionally, I would like to give proper recognition to <a href="https://www.behance.net/adagio07">Cindy Shin</a> the <a href="https://www.behance.net/gallery/29845175/CC-Global-Summit-2015">author of the original design</a>.
+Furthermore, credit is due to <a href="https://www.pexels.com/">Pixels</a> and <a href="flaticon.com/">Flaticons</a> for providing the captivating images and icons, respectively.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>